Social-Media-App-banner-a.jpgInformation Coming Soon...Information Coming Soon...

-The Enough Is Enough®®® (EIE) mission is to Make the Internet Safer for Children and Families.
+The Enough Is Enough®® (EIE) mission is to Make the Internet Safer for Children and Families.
 EIE, a non-partisan, 501(c)(3) non-profit organization, emerged in 1994 as the pioneering leader on the front lines of efforts to prevent the Internet-enabled exploitation of children.

 NEWS

-News Update - Feb 10
+News Update - Oct 6

-News Update - Feb 7
+News Update - Sep 25

 Press ReleasesMedia CoverageNews Updates

-Commentaries • Attorneys General
+Commentaries • Attorneys General Pledge

 "EIE's preventative work motivates parents to establish proactive Internet safety rules and also to use the technological tools necessary to help prevent children from being victimized by online predators.
 At NCMEC, we have seen how every new technological innovation can be used for harm.
 Parents must remain informed to protect their children from this threat; EIE plays a critical role in educating parents to be involved in their children's online life, and I thank them for their tremendous work to protect children nationwide."